-A real attraction for geology buffs - Butte Lake offers great views of Cinder Cone, the youngest volcano in the park forming a mere 350 years ago in the 1660's.
+Butte Lake offers great views of Cinder Cone, the youngest volcano in the park forming a mere 350 years ago in the 1660s.
 Located in the northeast corner of the park, the Butte Lake region is very different from the rest of the park and was once its own National Monument.
-The hike to its summit is one of the most challenging hikes at Lassen, but also one of the most rewarding offering spectacular views of the Painted Dunes and Lassen Peak.
+Cinder Cone Trail is one of the most challenging hikes at Lassen, but also one of the most rewarding offering spectacular views of the Painted Dunes and Lassen Peak.
 The Butte Lake Campground offer solitude and is characterized by old growth Jeffery Pines.
 Explore the eastern half of the park by taking one of the numerous hiking trails leading into spectacular wilderness from Butte Lake trail head.
 Spend the day kayaking, swimming and fishing in the secluded coves of the lake.

-Located in the south-central part of the park, the Warner Valley provides superb outdoor recreation opportunities in a seemingly timeless setting.
-Hike through lush meadows and spot wildlife along trails to some of the park's out-of-the-way hydrothermal areas like Boiling Springs Lake and Devil's Kitchen.
-The Drakesbad Guest Ranch is maintained in the style of the 1920's and offers visitor's a rustic retreat experience.
+Located in the south-central part of the park, the Warner Valley provides superb outdoor recreation opportunities in a seemingly timeless setting Hike through lush meadows and spot wildlife along trails to some of the park's out-of-the-way hydrothermal areas like Boiling Springs Lake and Devils Kitchen.
+Drakesbad Guest Ranch is maintained in the style of the 1920's and offers visitor's a rustic retreat experience.

 The largest lake in the park is located at the end of a primitive dirt road.
 The crystal clear snow-fed waters of Juniper Lake are perfect for swimming, kayaking and spending time on the beach.
-The nearby Mount Harkness has one of the oldest fire lookouts in the park service and some of the best views of the park and surrounding areas.
+The lookout on Mount Harkness is one of the oldest fire lookouts in the park service and some of the best views of the park and surrounding areas.
 There are several other great hikes that leave from Juniper Lake as well as a small campground near the lakeshore.